The gentleman's agreement

 Although Friedman acts as if this whole radiation issue is new, he must

-have been familiar with it, as this effect had been known at the NSA for
+have been familiar with it, as the effect had been known at the NSA for

-quite some time, and has certainly been exploited by them.
+quite some time, and had certainly been exploited by them.
 Unintended

-leaking of information, or unwanted emanations, is known as
+leaking of information, or unwanted emanations, is also known as

 For a number of years, high-level NATO information has been leaking